-\$ sudo smbpasswd -a usabatch
+\$ sudo /opt/local/bin/smbpasswd -a usabatch

-You will be prompted to assign a password to the user, then to confirm it.
+You will be prompted to assign a password to this new user, then to confirm it.
 This username and password will be used to connect to the Samba shares.

-- The user you are adding to the list of Samba users must already exist as a regular user on the machine. - On Windows clients, when using the Configuration Wizard to configure Harmony database clients, you must enter this user's username and password in order to be able to connect to the database shares.
+- The user you are adding to the list of Samba users must already exist as a regular macOS user account that has access to this computer. - On Windows clients, when using the Configuration Wizard to configure Harmony database clients, you must enter this user's username and password in order to be able to connect to the database shares.